MrBitBucket/rlextra-examples-mirror/product_catalogue/README.rst

 The main script lives in prodcut_catalog.py, this is just a Python module which starts by pulling in data from an XML file, then uses a Rlextra utility function to first render a RML file from template filled in by the data, then use the rendered RML to produce a PDF.
 RML is the markup language use to describe the desired PDF document.
 The template itself uses Preppy, a Python pre-processor used to output valid RML.
 Preppy is just Python and therefore quite powerful.

 .. code:: python
+from rlextra.rml2pdf import rml2pdf

     #generate the RML file from the preppy template
     rml = template.getOutput(dict(products=some_data))
     open(os.path.join(DATA_DIR,'latest.rml'), 'w').write(rml)
     buf = StringIO.StringIO()
-	#write the rml into a pdf file
+	#write the rml into a pdf file using rml2pdf
     rml2pdf.go(rml, outputFileName=buf)
     return buf.getvalue()